dapo4u/3MTT-HACKATHON2.0/README.md

  having  a background in Software development and having a flair for electronics.

-2 .EMMANUELLA ONYEIJE ,FELLOW ID FE/23/72310346 and her learning track is Software development with a strong passion for Networking
+2 .EMMANUELLA ONYEIJE ,FELLOW ID FE/23/72310346 and her learning track is Software development with a strong passion for Networking ,she will not be with me at the 3MTT Summit because she went for her mum burial

 🛠️ Problem the Click2Vote App Solves PLEASE WATCH THE VIDEO AT https://www.youtube.com/watch?v=B7ANNE0z5Yk&t=4s